Cameron-IPFSPodcasting/podcastnode-Umbrel/README.md

 ![image](https://user-images.githubusercontent.com/103131615/163454975-e0b52b3c-a6bf-42ce-920b-291091c00c0f.png)

-To unstall the app...
+To unstall the app (!!!
+This will delete your IPFS configuration and all the files in your IPFS repository !!!)...

 	./scripts/app uninstall ipfs-podcasting

-@@@ WARNING @@@ This will delete your IPFS configuration and all the files in your IPFS repository.

 Other useful commands (from the "~/umbrel" directory)...

 Stop the app...

 	./scripts/app stop ipfs-podcasting

 Download a new docker image...

 	docker pull ipfspodcasting/podcastnode:v0.5

 Start the app...

 	./scripts/app start ipfs-podcasting

 Launch a command shell to execute IPFS commands...

 	docker exec -ti ipfs-podcasting_web_1 sh

-If your Umbrel is behind a firewall, you may need allow traffic to port 4001 (both tcp/upd source/destination ports from your Umbrel IP address).
+*If your Umbrel is behind a firewall, you may need allow traffic to port 4001 (both tcp/upd source/destination ports from your Umbrel IP address).